How to Prioritize Product Features (11 Frameworks with Examples)

-- There is a learning curve with this method, which can require you to give explanations and do trial runs with your team.
+- This method has a learning curve, requiring you to give explanations and do trial runs with your team.

-- Each developer has a different confidence level for doing a task, so it can become quite burdensome.
+- Each developer has a different confidence level for doing a task, which can become quite burdensome.

 - Hard to easily answer the question: “What should we build next?”

 2. The Urgent vs. Important Matrix